Children

 CAFCASS may also be asked to get involved with the family and to produce a report.
 If living with you is in the child’s best interests, the court will make an order.
 Parental Responsibility will usually automatically be granted with this order.

-Get in touch with our friendly and experienced children law solicitors by giving us a call or filling in our simple online enquiry form.
+Get in touch with our friendly and experienced parental responsibility solicitors by giving us a call or filling in our simple online enquiry form.